Walcriz/voicechat-compass-talkie/readme.md

 > This may be borken for all I know...

 I think it was made for minecraft version 1.16 or 1.17 I can't really remember.

+- As you may see this is also archived so i wont fix it.